chenhaotian/High-Frequency-Trading-Simulation-System/README.md

 # High-Frequency-Trading-Simulation-System
-A high-frequency trading simulation system based on R
+A high-frequency trading simulation system in R